Alessandro Pesci

 Alessandro Pesci (born 9 October 1960) is an Italian film cinematographer.

-Born in Rome, Pesci studied cinematography at the Gaumount School of Cinema.
-He won the Nastro d'Argento for best cinematography for Nanni Moretti's film We Have a Pope.
-He was nominated to David di Donatello for best cinematography in 2007 with Napoleon and Me, in 2008 with Quiet Chaos and in 2012 with We Have a Pope.
+Born in Rome, Pesci studied cinematography at the shortly lived local Gaumont School of Cinema, working in the industry since the 1980s.
+He won the Nastro d'Argento for Best Cinematography for Nanni Moretti's 2011 film We Have a Pope.
+He was nominated to David di Donatello for Best Cinematography in 2007 with Napoleon and Me, in 2008 with Quiet Chaos and in 2012 with We Have a Pope.